 - The number of companies raising subsequent rounds of funding remained high in the fin-tech industry.

-- This is a very positive sign for the Angel/Seed investors to have a higher probability of maximizing their returns either by the increased valuation of the companies or getting high liquidity pool by means of exits in the subsequent rounds.
+- This is a very positive sign for the Angel/Seed investors. they have a higher probability of maximising their returns either by the increased valuation of companies or getting high liquidity pool by means of exits in subsequent rounds.

 - Average ticket size of Angel/Seed investments has seen an all-time high in 2018.
 The same saw a dip in 2017, the year which witnessed the all-time high deal size in Early and Growth VC investments.